-By Narendra Maheshri
+By Narendra Maheshri and Kimaya Singh

-Some pranayama exercises for trauma survivors are stimulating and other breathing techniques are balancing and calming.
+Some pranayama exercises for trauma survivors are stimulating, and other breathing techniques are balancing and calming.
 Nadi Shodhana pranayama is known as alternate nostril breathing.
 This breathing practice is appropriate for Yoga students of all levels.

-As tension, anxiety and internal states of panic subside, your mind will clear and your overall energy levels will increase.
-Additionally, your ability to focus and concentrate on the task-at-hand will also improve.
+As tension, anxiety, and internal states of panic subside, your mind will clear, and your overall energy levels will increase.
+Additionally, your ability to focus and concentrate on the task at hand will also improve.